 How popular is the baby name Eudora in the United States right now?
 How popular was it historically?
-Find out using the graph below!
-Plus, check out all the blog posts that mention the name Eudora.
+Use the popularity graph and data table below to find out!
+Plus, see all the blog posts that mention the name Eudora.

 The graph will take a few moments to load.
 (Don't worry, it shouldn't take 9 months!)
 If it's taking too long, try reloading the page.